sofysmol/Cyk/README.md

  The result of the algorithm

 ```
-String is member of language
+"aaccy" is a member of the language
 ┌──────────────┬──────────────┬──────────────┬──────────────┬──────────────┐
 │ S S1         │              │              │              │              │
 ├──────────────┼──────────────┼──────────────┼──────────────┼──────────────┤